 Idiopathic pulmonary fibrosis used to be called cryptogenic fibrosing alveolitis.
 The exact cause is not known (hence the term idiopathic).
-It was thought that inflammation within the alveoli played a big role in the development of idiopathic pulmonary fibrosis and that this inflammation led to scarring and fibrosis.
+It was thought that inflammation within the alveoli played a big role in the development of IPF and that this inflammation led to scarring (fibrosis).
 This led to the name cryptogenic fibrosing alveolitis.
 However, treatments that help to reduce inflammation are not always effective.
 Therefore, the role of inflammation has recently been brought into question.

 Various things have been suggested as potential causes, or triggers, of the initial damage to the cells lining the alveoli.
 These include:

 - Cigarette smoking.
 The disease is more common in people who smoke or have been smokers at some time.